Gwen Stefani And Blake Shelton Make Slime With Gwen’s Sons, Blake Reveals Mother’s Day Plans

-Gwen Stefani and Blake Shelton recently spent some time in the kitchen together, but what the good-looking couple was cooking was not edible: They were serving up bowlfuls of slime.
+Gwen Stefani and Blake Shelton recently spent some time in the kitchen together, but what the good-looking couple was cooking was not edible.
+They were serving up bowlfuls of slime.

 Gwen and Blake spent their Saturday evening hanging out with Gwen’s three sons—Kingston, 10, Zuma, 8, and Apollo, 3—and the couple came up with a fun family night activity for the creative kids.
 In a series of Snapchat videos, Gwen Stefani documented their efforts to whip up some squishy slime.